Overview

 FAQ

-HCPF’s goal is to ensure Colorado has programs that provide people with access to the services they need, which is especially important for members with complex healthcare needs.
+- A: The Department of Health Care Policy and Financing's (HCPF) goal is to ensure Colorado has programs that provide people with access to the services they need, which is especially important for members with complex healthcare needs.
 We are continuously evaluating how to best balance our responsibility to ensure our members have timely access to care and the federal responsibility to demonstrate all authorized services are medically necessary at the level approved.

 Q: What happens to the PDN PAR if I decide to switch to a different Home Health Agency?
-(Updated 4/17/24)
+(Updated 7/18/24)

 Q: Why did the RAE reach out to me and what can they help me with?

-• A: The Regional Accountable Entities (RAE) reached out to help you find and coordinate other services you may be eligible to receive.
+- A: The Regional Accountable Entities (RAE) reached out to help you find and coordinate other services you may be eligible to receive.
 Your regional organization, or RAE, manages your physical and behavioral health care.
 Your regional organization supports a network of providers to make sure you can get care for your body, vision, mental health, and substance use in a coordinated way.
 Each RAE was provided a list of all members who received a denial so they could conduct that outreach and provide any needed support for coordinating other services.

 Q: My Home Health Agency mentioned a Step Down Process.
 Where can I find more information?

-• A: The step-down process is used as a gradual reduction in service hours when services are reduced by more than 30%.
+- A: The step-down process is used as a gradual reduction in service hours when services are reduced by more than 30%.
 This gradual reduction facilitates a smoother transition for members to their new level of approved nursing services.
 It also gives the member and their Regional Accountable Entity (RAE) time to identify and connect with alternative services or other resources in the community.
 Lastly, it allows caregivers and providers a three-month period of time to make necessary budget adjustments.
 This is the same step-down process that was used for long-term home health PARs and is applied in the same way to PDN.
 The process description, including an example, is posted on the PDN website.

-• A: Yes, Early and Periodic Screening, Diagnostic and Treatment (EPSDT) is reviewed for each case, on an individualized basis.
+- A: Yes, Early and Periodic Screening, Diagnostic and Treatment (EPSDT) is reviewed for each case, on an individualized basis.
 However, there are no fixed criteria as that would be contrary to EPSDT requirements.
-Kepro reviews all information submitted by the home health agency and determines if the requested hours meet the definition of PDN and are medically necessary, including whether the requested services would “correct or ameliorate” the child or youth member’s illnesses or conditions, consistent with Section 1905(a) of the Social Security Act.
+Acentra reviews all information submitted by the home health agency and determines if the requested hours meet the definition of PDN and are medically necessary, including whether the requested services would “correct or ameliorate” the child or youth member’s illnesses or conditions, consistent with Section 1905(a) of the Social Security Act.
 Due to the individual nature of these reviews, HCPF communicates in each letter that the review took place.

 Q: What is intermittent care?

-• A: Intermittent care means visits that have a distinct start time and stop time and are task-oriented with the goal of meeting a member’s specific needs for that visit.
+- A: Intermittent care means visits that have a distinct start time and stop time and are task-oriented with the goal of meeting a member’s specific needs for that visit.
 This is defined in the Colorado Code of Regulations in section 10 CCR 2505-10 8.520.1.M.
 Intermittent nursing is applied to complete tasks such as an assessment, care planning, implementation of treatment, and evaluation of progress towards goals.
 These intermittent interventions still require the skills and knowledge of a skilled nurse and cannot be delegated; however, the documentation reflects the intermittent nature of care rather than the continuous and ongoing care under PDN.
 For example, a nurse comes to the home for a single visit each day to give a member IV medications.
 The same considerations of the Nurse Practice Act and the Medical Standards of Care are applied to this type of service when reviewed.

 Q: What other documentation can my Home Health Agency submit for consideration of the PAR?

-• A: Further documentation to support the more continuous nature of the request may include but is not limited to, the following:
+- A: Further documentation to support the more continuous nature of the request may include but is not limited to, the following:

-• Nursing notes or physician specialty or allowed practitioner notes that indicate the nature of services provided and detail the amount, duration, frequency, and goals of skilled nursing services.
+- Nursing notes or physician specialty or allowed practitioner notes that indicate the nature of services provided and detail the amount, duration, frequency, and goals of skilled nursing services.

-• Details of technology dependence and co-morbidities that necessitate the need for skilled nursing.
+- Details of technology dependence and co-morbidities that necessitate the need for skilled nursing.

-• Frequency of assessment to include vital signs, interventions to support care and prevent hospitalization, health status assessment indicative of actual needs and stability.
+- Frequency of assessment to include vital signs, interventions to support care and prevent hospitalization, health status assessment indicative of actual needs and stability.

-• Respiratory management which can include BiPAP/CPAP management, nebulizer therapy, chest physiotherapy, oxygen management, suctioning, tracheostomy and ventilator management.
+- Respiratory management which can include BiPAP/CPAP management, nebulizer therapy, chest physiotherapy, oxygen management, suctioning, tracheostomy and ventilator management.

-• Skilled nursing needs such as blood draws, accessing central or peripheral lines, infusion therapy, IV infusions, non-infusion medications, skin and wound care management, and nutrition management of enteral feeding, with or without complications.
+- Skilled nursing needs such as blood draws, accessing central or peripheral lines, infusion therapy, IV infusions, non-infusion medications, skin and wound care management, and nutrition management of enteral feeding, with or without complications.

-• Seizure control and interventions.
+- Seizure control and interventions.

-• Activities of daily living (ADL)/therapy support at a skilled nursing level of care.
+- Activities of daily living (ADL)/therapy support at a skilled nursing level of care.

 Q: How long does it take to have my PAR reviewed?

-• A: Standard review (most common) occurs for most prior authorization requests (PAR) and will be completed in no more than 10 business days.
+- A: Standard review (most common) occurs for most prior authorization requests (PAR) and will be completed in no more than 10 business days.

-• Rapid review (following business day) occurs when a longer turnaround time could delay the Health First Colorado member receiving care or services that would be detrimental to their ongoing, long-term care.
+- Rapid review (following business day) occurs when a longer turnaround time could delay the Health First Colorado member receiving care or services that would be detrimental to their ongoing, long-term care.

-• Expedited review (4 business hours) occurs because a delay could jeopardize the life/health of the member or jeopardize the ability to regain maximum function and/or be subject to severe pain.
+- Expedited review (4 business hours) occurs because a delay could jeopardize the life/health of the member or jeopardize the ability to regain maximum function and/or be subject to severe pain.

-• It is helpful to note that incomplete submissions or the need to request additional information can delay this process and extend timelines.
+- It is helpful to note that incomplete submissions or the need to request additional information can delay this process and extend timelines.

 Q: What is a medical necessity review for PDN PARs?

-• A: HCPF’s Utilization Review Contractor (URC) conducts a medical necessity review to determine if the services being requested are medically necessary.
+- A: HCPF’s Utilization Review Contractor (URC) conducts a medical necessity review to determine if the services being requested are medically necessary.
 During the review, the URC reviews the requested nursing services to determine if they are continuously applied throughout the shift; meaning a nurse continually assesses, plans, evaluates, and implements interventions.
 These continuous assessments and interventions require the skills and knowledge of the skilled nurse and cannot be delegated.
 The documentation must reflect the continuous nature of the skilled nursing and there must be reasonable evidence that necessary interventions are frequent and current to be considered at the PDN level.
 This does not include care that is standby in nature or considered protective oversight.
 Medical necessity reviews always consider the Nurse Practice Act and the Medical Standards of Care.

 Q: What are my options if I receive a denial for PDN services?
+(Updated 7/1/24)

 Q: I want to file an appeal.
 How do I do that and what are the timelines?

-• A: You have the right to appeal the decision if you disagree with it.
+- A: You have the right to appeal the decision if you disagree with it.
 Your request for an appeal must be received by the Office of Administrative Courts within 60 calendar days from the date of the notice.
 Instructions for how to appeal are at the end of your decision letter.
 You can ask for an appeal hearing by filling out the “Appeal Request Form,” attached to your denial letter, or by writing a letter, or by requesting an appeal online.
 You can learn more about appeals in the Member Handbook.
 If you file an appeal, your services will continue during the appeal until the final agency decision.

 Q: Do I have to pay back the services that I receive if my appeal is denied?

-• A: If your denial is upheld during the appeal process, you do not have to pay back the cost of services you received during that appeal period.
+- A: If your denial is upheld during the appeal process, you do not have to pay back the cost of services you received during that appeal period.

 Q: What is happening with the PDN Acuity Tool?

-• A: Through the American Rescue Plan Act (ARPA), states received funding to use for enhancing Home and Community Based Services (HCBS) and some state plan services.
+- A: Through the American Rescue Plan Act (ARPA), states received funding to use for enhancing Home and Community Based Services (HCBS) and some state plan services.
 Through this funding, HCPF has sought a vendor to create a new valid and reliable medical necessity tool for determining PDN needs.
 This project is in the beginning stages and HCPF anticipates being able to pilot a new PDN acuity tool in mid-2024.
-For more information about this and other APRA projects, please visit our ARPA website
+For more information about this and other APRA projects, please visit our ARPA website.

 Q: Does the current PDN Acuity Tool determine the authorized PDN hours?

-• A: The current PDN tool is one component the Utilization Management (UM) vendor utilizes to determine medical necessity.
+- A: The current PDN tool is one component the Utilization Management (UM) vendor utilizes to determine medical necessity.
 Home health agencies should submit documentation within the plan of care for the services a nurse will perform directly related to the items indicated on the acuity tool.

 Q: Who can I contact if I have more program or policy questions regarding the PDN benefit?